jonrau1/ElectricEye/docs/setup/Setup_AWS.md

 - `aws_regions_selection`: This variable specifies the AWS regions that you want to scan.
 If left blank, the current AWS region is used.
 You can provide a list of AWS regions or simply use `["All"]` to scan all regions.

 - `aws_electric_eye_iam_role_name`: This variable specifies the ***Name*** of the AWS IAM role that ElectricEye will assume and utilize to execute its Checks.
 The role name must be the same for all accounts, including your current account.
 To facilitate this, use [this CloudFormation template](../../cloudformation/ElectricEye_Organizations_StackSet.yaml) and deploy it as an AWS CloudFormation StackSet.
+This is done to keep the credentials used for **Auditors** separate from the credentials you use for Outputs and for retrieving Secrets, it also makes it easier to audit (via CloudTrail or otherwise) the usage of the ElectricEye role.

 By configuring these variables in the TOML file, you can customize ElectricEye's behavior to suit your specific AWS environments.